grkek/monkey_shoulder/README.md

 # Monkey Shoulder

-Monkey Shoulder is a library for exposing functions over WebSockets.
+Monkey Shoulder is a library for exposing functions over WebSockets asynchronously.

 ## Installation